durffy/UMLHero/Design/UseCases.md

 ## Title: Categorize Requirements
 Actor: Designer
 Senario: the designer reviews a requirement and categorizes it as a Functional, Non-Functional, Constraint

+# title: Create Usecase
+Actor: Designer
+Senario: the designer adds a new use case within the usecase section of the project